my-other-github-account/llama-benchy/README.md

 ### Further analysis

 To perform additional analysis or generate any visualizations, you can output results in JSON or CSV.
 JSON (`--format json`) will give you the most detailed data.
-If you specify `--save-total-throughput-data`, then JSON will include total throughput in 1 second intervals.
+If you specify `--save-total-throughput-timeseries`, then JSON will include total throughput in 1 second intervals.

 - [Sample JSON file](schemas/sample.json)
 - [Sample JSON file with embedded documentation](schemas/sample.jsonc)